apache/openwhisk/docs/actions.md

   $ ./buildAndPush.sh janesmith/blackboxdemo
   ```

-  Note that part of the example.c file is compiled as part of the Docker image build process, so you do not need C compiled on your machine.
+  Notice that part of the example.c file is compiled as part of the Docker image build process, so you do not need C compiled on your machine.

 4. To create an action from a Docker image rather than a supplied JavaScript file, add `--docker` and replace the JavaScript file name with the Docker image name.